mediafellows/ansible-role-clickhouse/README.md

                 - { name: testAttrName, type: String, null_value: "" }
 ```

+Alternatively you can also provide your own file containing dicts using the `clickhouse_dict_file: path/to/file.xml` paremeter.

 ## Example Playbook

 Example playbook setting up Clickhouse server with a custom data dir and to be accessible in a IPv4 network.
 Relying on the default setting for the rest.